VivianaFreireZ/Metabolome_permafrost/README.md

 This is a repository containing the code for replicating the analysis and the figures for the paper:

-**Microbial-Metabolite Dynamics Illuminate Permafrost Ecosystem Complexity at the Feature Scale**
+**Microbial-Metabolite Dynamics Illuminate Permafrost Ecosystem Complexity at the Feature Scale.**

 ## Assembly Microbiome